julien040/anyquery/website/src/content/docs/docs/developers/Project/contributing.md

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 You can find the Code of Conduct [here](https://github.com/julien040/anyquery/blob/main/CODE_OF_CONDUCT.md).

-## How to contribute

-1. Fork the repository
-2. Make your changes
-3. Submit a pull request